chenkamin/agent-aid-kit-/COMMUNICATION_TEMPLATES.md

 - Check browser console for errors
 - Verify you're logged in
 - Ensure template has required fields (name, body)
+- **Check for invalid variables** - Look for the red warning box indicating invalid variables

+**"Invalid variables found" error:**
+- Review the error message to see which variables are invalid
+- Ensure all variables use UPPERCASE letters only
+- Check spelling (e.g., `{{PROPERTY}}` not `{{ADRESS}}`)
+- Use only variables from the approved list
+- Remove or fix any custom variables

 **AI generation failing:**
 - Check OPENAI_API_KEY is set in Supabase